supreethteddy/pokerplayerapp_replit/replit.md

 This React-based player portal facilitates user registration, authentication, waitlist management, and personalized gaming preferences for a poker room application.
 It features a modern dark-themed UI and integrates with Supabase for authentication and a custom backend API for game operations.
 The portal shares a unified Supabase database with an existing admin dashboard, ensuring real-time data synchronization.
 The project delivers a robust, enterprise-grade player experience with authentic poker room management systems integration and comprehensive loyalty program support.

-**Current Status**: All systems fully operational with surgically-fixed authentication gates enforcing EMAIL VERIFICATION → KYC UPLOAD → STAFF APPROVAL sequence.
-Backend signup/signin endpoints now properly enforce all security checkpoints with integrated email verification system.
+**Current Status**: All systems fully operational with complete Clerk-Supabase integration restored.
+Both signup endpoints (/api/auth/signup and /api/players) working correctly with unified database schema.
+Authentication gates properly enforcing EMAIL VERIFICATION → KYC UPLOAD → STAFF APPROVAL sequence.
+Backend authentication system fully integrated with enterprise player system.

 ## User Preferences